Background

 What is the Measure B, aka Right-to-Vote Amendment (RTVA), and why does it matter during a Housing Element update?

 Enacted in 2006, Measure B, or the Right-To-Vote Amendment (RTVA), is a citizen-sponsored, voter-approved initiative, incorporated within the City’s Municipal Code.
 It requires citywide elections for the approval of certain “Major Amendments” to the City’s Planning Policy Documents, including the Housing Element.
-Although this measure highlights the value of community participation, it creates an additional
+This measure highlights the value of community participation and is an important step

 What is the City’s role in making sure Yorba Linda fulfills its Regional Housing Needs Assessment (RHNA) number?